DevExpress-Examples/wpf-dock-layout-manager-use-the-layout-upgrade-event-to-upgrade-a-layout-from-one-version-to-another/Readme.md

 End Sub
 ```

-We raise `LayoutUpgrade` if the restored layout version is different from the current `LayoutVersion` value.
-I.e., you can increase `LayoutVersion` in a new version of your application and do the required changes in the `LayoutUpgrade` event handler.
+The `LayoutUpgrade` event is raised if the restored layout version is different from the current `LayoutVersion` value.
+You can increase `LayoutVersion` in a new version of your application and do the required changes in the `LayoutUpgrade` event handler.